yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 Fermi GPU users rejoyce.

 {{< imgs
-    "./n64.png| Zelda games should return to the atmosphere "The Legend of Zelda: Majora's Mask" had"
+    "./n64.png| We should get more games with the atmosphere The Legend of Zelda: Majora's Mask had"
   >}}

 MacroJIT is an optimization that provides a performance improvement of 10%, more or less.